Computer Science

 Prerequisite: CS 1073

-Topics include: Motivation for and capabilities of database management systems; the role of databases in a three-tier application architecture; relational data model; relational algebra; functional dependencies and normalization; SQL language, including creating, loading, updating, modifying, and querying database tables; data integrity, security and privacy; entity relationship data modeling; CRUD analysis; stored procedures; accessing a database using an API such as JDBC; brief introduction to advanced topics such as data warehouses, big data, and XML.
-NOTE: Credit is only given for one of CS1103, CS 2513, CS 2533, INFO 1103 and INFO 2103.
+Learn about the motivation for and capabilities of database management systems; the role of databases in a three-tier application architecture; relational data model; relational algebra; functional dependencies and normalization; SQL language, including creating, loading, updating, modifying, and querying database tables; data integrity, security and privacy; entity relationship data modeling; CRUD analysis; stored procedures; accessing a database using an API such as JDBC.
+Gain exposure to selected advanced topics such as data warehouses, big data, and XML.
+NOTE: Credit can only be obtained for one of CS 1543, CS 1103, INFO 1103.

 CS1203Overview of Computer Science3 ch (3C 1T)

-This course surveys many of the fundamental concepts and theories used throughout computer science.
-Topics include history of computers, computer hardware, system software, programming languages, networking, theory of computation, social issues, and other topics within computer science.
-Emphasis is also placed on topics relevant to various areas of study within the BCS program.
+Explore many of the fundamental concepts and theories used throughout computer science.
+Learn about the history of computers, computer hardware, system software, programming languages, networking, theory of computation, social issues, and other topics within computer science.
+Examine topics relevant to various areas of study within the BCS program.
+NOTE: This course may not be taken for credit by BCS students beyond first year or by BScSwE students beyond first year.

 CS1303Discrete Structures4 ch (3C 1T)

-Introduces topics in discrete mathematics important in computer science, including: propositional logic, predicate logic using quantifiers, direct and indirect proofs, summation and product notation, mathematical induction, elementary set theory and counting.
-Students are expected to write mathematical proofs throughout the course.
-NOTE: Credit will not be given for both CS 1303 and MATH 2203.
+Learn about topics in discrete mathematics important in computer science, including: propositional logic, predicate logic using quantifiers, direct and indirect proofs, summation and product notation, mathematical induction, elementary set theory and counting.
+Gain experience writing mathematical proofs.
+NOTE: Credit cannot be counted for both CS 1303 and MATH 2203.

 CS2043Introduction to Software Engineering 4 ch (3C 2L)

-Introduction to fundamentals of the discipline of software engineering with focus on the software development life cycle.
-Topics include software development methodologies and processes, requirements analysis, modeling, architecture, design, implementation, testing, and maintenance.
-Basics of software management are also introduced.
+Explore the fundamentals of the discipline of software engineering with focus on the software development life cycle.
+Learn about software development methodologies and processes, requirements analysis, modeling, architecture, design, implementation, testing, and maintenance.
+Examine basic principles of software management.
+NOTE: Credit can only be obtained for one of CS 2033, CS 2043, ECE 4403

 CS2053Introduction to Game Development4 ch (3C 1.5L) (P) (EL)

-Introduces basic concepts and technologies for computer and video game development, including math and physics foundations for games, core technologies and algorithms in game development, game design and implementation, and game development environments and programming.
-By taking this course, students will understand various elements and phases of game development.
-Students will develop a small but complete game during the course and reflect upon the process.
+Learn basic concepts and technologies for computer and video game development, including math and physics foundations for games.
+Examine core technologies and algorithms in game development, game design and implementation, and game development environments and programming.
+Understand various elements and phases of game development.
+Develop a small but complete game and reflect upon the process.

 Prerequisite:CS 2043 or CS 2263 or ECE 4403